tranquil-tr0/zen-browser-linux-installer/README.md

 - allows for generic install
 - removes need for uuidgen by moving to home
 - fixed an echo line to improve clarity
+- allows removal of user data when uninstalling

 ## Getting started